yduf/yduf.github.io/_posts/2021-05-22-openwrt-docker.md

 title: Containing OpenWRT
 tags: network docker raspberry-pi
 ---
-> By providing the kernel to the docker container we may provide better driver support than those avalaible in OpenWRT (ex 88x2bu wifi usb device) -  [OpenWrt in Docker](https://github.com/oofnikj/docker-openwrt) / [contain your router](https://badgateway.qc.to/contain-your-router/)
+> It [should work on raspberry](https://forum.openwrt.org/t/running-openwrt-in-a-docker-container/56049), and allows to use module compiled for the linux kernel (which are harder to include for OpenWrt). -  [OpenWrt in Docker](https://github.com/oofnikj/docker-openwrt) / [contain your router](https://badgateway.qc.to/contain-your-router/)

 # [On Raspberry Pi](https://github.com/oofnikj/docker-openwrt/blob/master/docs/rpi.md)